| Multisets | Output | ||||||||

 Shorthand frequency representation

 Applying the shorthand frequency representation, each $k$-multiset can be uniquely represented by a string over $\{\tt{0,1},\ldots, \tt{k}\}$ of length $n-1$, where the weight of each string is bounded above by $k$.
-A universal cycle for such a set of representatives corresponds to a DB sequence with bounded weight.
+A UC for this set of representatives corresponds to a DB sequence with bounded weight.
 Eight $O(n)$-time successor-rule constructions are provided in [GSWW20] based on the PCR1-PCR4 $k$-ary DB sequence constructions.
 Concatenation approaches for each algorithm are also given in [SSTW24], where each symbol can be generated in $O(1)$-amortized time.
-An MSR-based construction is given in [CJS25].
+An MSR-based construction is also provided in [CJS25].

 We provide two constructions above that have interesting concatenation properties.
-The generalized Grandmama visits necklaces of length $m$ with weight at most $w$ as they appear in colex order.
+The generalized Grandmama construction visits necklaces of length $m$ with weight at most $w$ as they appear in colex order.
 The MSR-based construction visits necklaces of length $m+1$ with weight exactly $w$ as they appear in reverse colex order.
-Examples below are for $k$-multisets where $k=4$ and $n=4$: $$ \mbox{Grandmama} = \tt{0 \cdot 001 \cdot 011 \cdot 1 \cdot 021 \cdot 031 \cdot 002 \cdot 012 \cdot 112 \cdot 022 \cdot 003 \cdot 013 \cdot 004},$$ $$ \mbox{MSR-based} = \tt{0004 \cdot 0013 \cdot 0103 \cdot 0022 \cdot 0112 \cdot 02 \cdot 0031\cdot 0121 \cdot 0211 \cdot 1.}~~~~~ $$
+Examples below are for $k$-multisets where $n=4$ and $k=4$: $$ \mbox{Grandmama} = \tt{0 \cdot 001 \cdot 011 \cdot 1 \cdot 021 \cdot 031 \cdot 002 \cdot 012 \cdot 112 \cdot 022 \cdot 003 \cdot 013 \cdot 004},$$ $$ \mbox{MSR-based} = \tt{0004 \cdot 0013 \cdot 0103 \cdot 0022 \cdot 0112 \cdot 02 \cdot 0031\cdot 0121 \cdot 0211 \cdot 1.}~~~~~ $$

 Difference representation

 By applying the difference representation, the set of $k$-multisets corresponds to all strings over the alphabet $\{\tt{0,1,\ldots, n{-}1}\}$ of length $k$, where the weight of each string is bounded above by $n-1$.
-Like the shorthand frequencey representation, a UC for $k$-multisets using the difference representation is equivalent to a DB sequence with bounded weight [CJS25].
-Examples below are for $k$-multisets where $k=4$ and $n=4$: $$ \mbox{Grandmama} = \tt{0 \cdot 0001 \cdot 01 \cdot 0011 \cdot 0111 \cdot 0021 \cdot 0002 \cdot 0102 \cdot 0012 \cdot 0003}, $$ $$ \mbox{MSR-based} = \tt{00003 \cdot 00012 \cdot 00102 \cdot 00021 \cdot 00111 \cdot 01011 \cdot 00201.}~~~~~$$
+Like the shorthand frequency representation, a UC for $k$-multisets using the difference representation is equivalent to a DB sequence with bounded weight [CJS25].
+Examples below are for $k$-multisets where $n=4$ and $k=4$: $$ \mbox{Grandmama} = \tt{0 \cdot 0001 \cdot 01 \cdot 0011 \cdot 0111 \cdot 0021 \cdot 0002 \cdot 0102 \cdot 0012 \cdot 0003}, $$ $$ \mbox{MSR-based} = \tt{00003 \cdot 00012 \cdot 00102 \cdot 00021 \cdot 00111 \cdot 01011 \cdot 00201.}~~~~~$$

 De Bruijn Sequence and Universal Cycle Constructions